What to sell online: How to find the best DropShipping products

 Almost anyone can start a business DropShipping.
-As long asyou’re of legal age in the country that you’re operating, then you’re able to start your business.
-If you’re under that age, it may be possible for you to start DropShipping – however, you are very likely to need to get the support of a parent or guardian, and have them oversee your business.
+As long as you’re of legal age to own a business in the country that you’re operating, then you’re able to get started.
+If you’re under that age, it may be possible for you to start DropShipping – however, you will need to get the support of a parent or guardian, and have them oversee your business.
 We’re not suggesting you’ll get things wrong, necessarily – there are plenty of adults who make mistakes in business, after all!
 But having an adult who understands what you’re doing, and trying to achieve means you can get advice, and you’re more likely to succeed.

 To start a DropShipping business is pretty easy – all you really need is a PC, laptop, tablet or smartphone with a reliable internet connection to start up, and to manage your business.
 There aren’t any restrictions that we know of anywhere in the world – although there are other implications that you might need to be aware of, such as making sure you’re able to pay any taxes that are due, and making sure you’re not selling anything that happens to be illegal in that country.
 We’re planning a deep-dive into the laws around DropShipping in the near future, so watch out for that.

 Why start a business DropShipping products?

 Over the last few years, there has been an upward trend in people having a side hustle.
 For many, that has involved taking your passion – something creative, such as photography, writing, making items from wood or fabric – and turning it into a business on the side.
 Although many creative types (yours truly included!) can indulge their passion in their endeavours in their spare time, some of us just don’t have a passion that translates to a lucrativeside hustle.
 Although the DropShipping model long pre-dates the side hustle phenomenon (there were many retail businesses using the model even prior to the 1960s) it’s a great side hustle for those individuals who are more business-minded than creative.